thomastech/Sparky/Src/README.md

 # SPARKY Source Code

 ### Introduction
 The SPARKY project uses ESP32 Arduino Libraries.
-Compiling requires VSCode/Platformio IDE.
+Compiling requires VSCode with the Platformio IDE extension and Espressif 32 board platform.
 It is not intended to be compiled with the Arduino IDE.
 All the software source files are provided so you can make changes.